jond01/pycon-il-23/slides.md

 # `tomllib` - New in Python 3.11

-New standard library module `tomllib` - support for parsing TOML.
+New standard library module: `tomllib` - support for parsing TOML.

 ```py
 >>> import tomllib